-Artist Up Next: SOULJASPAIDE
+Artist Up Next: Kkoko

 How would you describe your sound or artistic style to someone hearing you for the first time?